Tympanometry is a test used to detect problems in the middle ear.

 You should not move, speak, or swallow during the test.
 Such movements can change the pressure in the middle ear and give incorrect test results.

-The sounds heard during the test may be loud and potentially startling.
-You will need to try very hard to avoid being anxious and becoming startled during the test.
-If your child is to have this test done it may be helpful to show how the test is done using a doll.
-The more familiar your child is with what will happen and why, the less anxiety he or she will feel.
+The sounds heard during the test may be loud.
+This may be startling.
+You will need to try very hard to stay calm and not get startled during the test.
+If your child is to have this test done, it may be helpful to show how the test is done using a doll.
+The more your child knows what to expect and why the test is done, the less nervous your child will be.

 There may be some discomfort while the probe is in the ear, but no harm will result.
-You will hear a loud tone as the measurements are taken.
+You will hear a loud tone and feel pressure in your ear as the measurements are taken.